MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/data_format.rst

 Prosodylab-aligner format
 =========================

-Every .wav sound file you are aligning must have a corresponding .lab file containing the text transcription of that .wav file.
-The .wav and .lab files must have the same name.
+Every audio file you are aligning must have a corresponding .lab file containing the text transcription of that audio file.
+The audio and transcription files must have the same name.
 For example, if you have ``givrep_1027_2_1.wav``, its transcription should be in ``givrep_1027_2_1.lab`` (which is just a text file with the .lab extension).